-The arts play a critical role in children's lives: through theater and dance, drawing and singing, they are able to express themselves and explore a world beyond the classroom walls.
-While the arts have faced cutbacks in many schools, Artivate ensures that creativity has a place.
-Since 1995, it has brought culturally diverse arts programs directly to DC-area schools and communities through alliances with artists, arts organizations, museums, community-based groups, and service agencies.
-Thanks to Artivate, over 200,000 audience members experienced 1,500 performances, workshops, and residency activities this year.
+While the arts have faced cutbacks in many schools, Artivate ensures that creativity has a place to grow and flourish.
+Since 1995, through alliances with artists, arts organizations, museums, community-based groups, and service agencies, it has brought culturally diverse programs – in dance, music, storytelling, theater, and visual arts – directly to schools and communities in DC, Maryland, and northern VA.
+In a typical (pre-pandemic) year, 200,000 audience members experience 1,500 cultural arts performances and artists' workshops.
 Project Youth ArtReach also brings the arts into area detention and correctional facilities, and provides mentorships to incarcerated youth.
-Equally dedicated to arts and artists, Artivate offers employment and resources to 125 performers, writers, and creators.
-(Artists come from throughout the US and over 20 countries.)
-In the words of one Youth ArtReach participant, art not only frees our bodies, “it relieves us from the confinement of our minds.”
-Let’s give every child the freedom to express and create.
+Equally dedicated to arts and artists, Artivate offers employment and resources to over 60 performers, writers, and creators.
+In the words of one participant, art not only frees our bodies, it releases us from the confinement of our minds.

 Headquarters: MD-Montgomery County